brenns10/brennan.io/_posts/2020-02-08-sos-preemptive-multitasking.md

 number of timer ticks to wait until the interrupt to fire.
 We set this into the TimerValue register, which will count down and fire an interrupt when it hits zero.
 Finally, we set the control register to the value 1.
-This value enables the timer and ensures that the interrupt will be delivered to the CPU.
+This value enables the timer and ensures that the interrupt will be delivered, at least to the interrupt controller.

 The final line, `gic_enable_interrupt(30u)`, enables the timer interrupt in the "Generic Interrupt Controller."
 While not the subject of this blog post, the GIC